otavioon/example-mo346/README.md

 The trainer will use standard `fit` and `test` methods from the `LightningModule` class to train and test the model.
 The `fit` method is used to train the model, and the `test` method is used to test the model.

+## Tutorial notebooks

+The `1-HAR-dataloader-exploration.ipynb` and `2-HAR-MLP-training.ipynb` notebooks contains instructions on how to read the HAR dataset and train an MLP model to solve the HAR task.

 ## Installation